goober/sonarqube-pullrequest-decorator-plugin/README.md

 A plugin for [SonarQube](https://sonarqube.org) to allow pull request decorations in the Community Edition.

 **NOTE** This plugin is still a work in progress and should only be used for evaluation at this stage.
-There is an [open discussion](https://github.com/mc1arke/sonarqube-community-branch-plugin/issues/27) on how to add support for pull request decorations directly in the `sonarqube-community-branch-plugin`.
+There is an [open discussion](https://github.com/mc1arke/sonarqube-community-branch-plugin/issues/27) on whether to add support for pull request decorations directly in the `sonarqube-community-branch-plugin`.
-There is a possibility that the features of this plugin gets pulled into that repository, depending on how the discussion moves forward.
+There is a possibility that the features of this plugin get pulled into that repository, depending on how the discussion moves forward.

 ## Compatibility